donian267/IMDB-Data-Analysis/README.md

 - Movies rated "PG-13" average the highest in box office numbers followed by rated "G".
 Movies rated "PG" had the highest ROI.
 There was only 1 movie rated "X".
 - After a movie has a rating of 8 or above, there doesn't seem to be a difference in box office numbers.
 - Between 1968 and 2022, movies categorized as "Adventure", "Action", "Drama", "Sci-Fi", and "Comedy" see a steady increase in box office numbers
-- "Rocky", "Star Wars A New Hope", "Jaws", "A Separation, and "The Intouchables" have the highest ROI.
+- "Rocky", "Star Wars A New Hope", "Jaws", "A Separation", and "The Intouchables" have the highest ROI.
 Of the top 20 movies with the highest ROI, "Joker" has the Highest box office.

+### Recommendations
+- Aim for movies categorized as "adventure" with a "PG-13" for the highest box office probability.
+- There is a risk with the adventure genre.
+It averages the third highest budget.
+- If the budget is limited, the "horror" genre averages the lowest budget with the highest return on investment.
+- Movies tagged with "adventure", "action", "drama", and "comedy" have a steady increase in box office numbers.
+Focusing on these tags should lead to a successful movie.

+### Limitations
+- I excluded movies before 1968 for budget and box office because the numbers weren't reliable.
+- Some of the movies used international currency for box office and numbers.
+I updated the numbers to US currency when possible.
+If not, the data was excluded.